mattarderne/rdrn.dev/writing/groupby1/_posts/2021-06-21-dataform-and-dbt.md

 layout: post
 title: dataform and dbt
 date: '2021-06-21 19:17:00'
 excerpt: "A quick rundown on two of the “indicative-of-the-future” SQL tools in data analytics at the moment.
-Dataform and dbt"
+Dataform and dbt.
+Welcome to my third post, one I have wanted to write from the beginning.
+Getting these posts done isn’t easy, and the time between publishing is a commitment that I undertook rather lightly.
+Like most good ideas, this one is late, irrelevant, and likely only to be marginally useful.
+That said, here is a quick rundown on two of the “indicative-of-the-future” SQL tools in data analytics at the moment"
 exclude: false
 tags:
 - Data